 And, okay.
 I might also love Sperlonga because of the nearby archaeological museum, on the site of Emperor Tiberius’ ancient grotto, which boasts stunning ancient sculptures by the same guys who did the Laocoön.
 (Yes, I’m a history nerd).
 But even if you don’t make it to the museum (although you should!), the beach and town alone make the trip worth it.

 By public transport, Sperlonga takes about 1.5 hours to get to from Rome.
-Find out more about Sperlonga, and getting there, in my previous post on Sperlonga.
+Find out more about Sperlonga, and getting there, in my previous post on the beach town of Sperlonga.

 Want to do as the Romans do?
 Then follow up a day in the sun with aperitivo, drinking, and dancing.
 Fregene, located 23 miles northwest of Rome, is such a popular nightlife spot, I have friends who have gone there just for the evenings—skipping the whole daytime-sunbathing thing altogether.